 The second session featured a presentation on Open Source Intelligence (OSINT) tools to find and determine the validity of online information.
 The presentation included slides, videos, small group exercises, and open discussion.
-Topics included three different hacker types (white, gray, and black); the term OSINT; and several OSINT tools to locate and analyze online data.
-Appendix I, Table 1 contains several OSINT tools, many of which were demonstrated during this session.
+Topics included three different hats of a hacker (white, gray, and black); the term OSINT; and several OSINT tools to locate analyze online data.

+Appendix I Table 1 contains several OSINT tools, many of which were demonstrated during this session.

-Students worked in small groups, completing exercises which required the use of OSINT tools to create a fake online persona, using websites to generate fictitious names, locations, occupations, and profile photos.
-They also completed a phishing quiz; analyzed information available from their IP address, and determined if their personal account information has been compromised in a recent data breach.
+Students tried some of the OSINT tools working in small group exercises.
+Exercises had them create a fake online persona using websites to fictitious generate names, locations, occupations, and profile photos; they completed a phishing quiz; analyzed information available from their IP address, and determined if their personal account information has been compromised in a recent data breach.